Cinema Research Corporation: History

 Cinema Research Corporation was founded in 1953 by Charles Pati from Brooklyn, New York.
 He moved to California at the age of 40 with the dream of getting involved with the film industry in Hollywood.
 By 1954, he had his first title, The Black Pirates, for which he created the special effects.
 By the end of that decade, he owned the largest special effects studio in Hollywood.
 His company, Cinema Research Corporation did titles, opticals, trailers, and special effects.

 The Compound was located at 6860 Lexington Avenue, in Hollywood, California.
 It took up a square block.
-CRC was an early pioneer in the special effects community, and evolved into all areas of film related to pre- and post-production, until Charlie Pati's death in 2000 at 86 years old.
+CRC was an early pioneer in the special effects community, and evolved into all areas of film related to pre- and post-production, until Charlie Pati died in 2000 at 86 years old.
 During its heyday, his company was involved in over 670 full-length Hollywood movies.
 Charles Pati's passing ended Cinema Research Corporation, however others have used a DBA (Doing Business As) CRC, but none succeeded, and all are now defunct.